JoeyShapiro/proviler/README.md

 - support regex in name
 - support multiple programs and use pid in table
 - support watching children
+- safety for if the program cant stop
+- export logs

 ## Usage
 This program can be used as a standalone executable or as a VSCode extension.